-Names are great as they give an easy label to something, but they can also limit how you think about them.
-"Generative" is a rather dry, technical term that can mean many things.
+Although we still use the term Generative Music, "Generative" is a rather dry, technical term that can mean many things.
 It generally refers to a method or a system using chance, not AI, to create something, such as ambient, left-field music.

-We found that using "inmo" as a term gave us a new found freedom to think again about "meaning" and how we might be able to somehow link that in to the output.
-So it was we decided to make user input, in the form of text, a deterministic seed for creating melodies that can imbue the InMo Music, for a listener, with some meaning and context.
+We found that using "InMo" as a term gave us a new found freedom to think again about "meaning" and how we might be able to somehow link that in to the output.
+To that end we had started playing around with Text to Music.
+This is a technique where user input, in the form of text, can be used to generate a deterministic seed for creating melodies that can imbue the InMo Music, for a listener, with some meaning and context.

 As it's personal and the words can be used for reflection we decided to refer to this specific kind of InMo Music as - "reflective music".